natenka/pyneng-book-en/docs/source/book/04_data_structures/string_format.rst

     IP address:
     10.1.1.1

-You can also use string formatting to influence the display of numbers.
+You can also use string formatting to change the display format of numbers.

-For example, you can specify how many digits after the comma to display:
+For example, you can specify how many digits after the comma to show:

 .. code:: python